TABLE OF CONTENTS

 Horse

-- The sacrum presents five separate dorsal spines, the bases of which are fused in old animals.
+- The sacrum presents five separate dorsal spines, the bases of which are fused in the old horse.

 - On either side of the bases of the spines is a groove in which are the four dorsal foramina.

-- The ventral surface is not so deeply arched as in the ox.
+- The ventral surface is not as deeply arched as in the ox.

 Pig

-- Fuse in the later part of the life.
+- They fuse in the later part of life.

 - The spines are little developed.